With many still on the cusp of embracing sales enablement, there’s a great opportunity for B2B manufacturers who adopt early.

 We’ve talked a little about why sales enablement is such a great opportunity, but what are the actual benefits?
 Here are some of the main benefits of embracing a sales enablement strategy:

-- More effective training and ongoing coaching (just three hours a month could increase your revenue by 30%) *INSERT LINK TO STATS BLOG* to ensure they’re fully armed with all the knowledge and skills they need to sell
+- More effective training and ongoing coaching (just three hours a month could increase your revenue by 30%) to ensure they’re fully armed with all the knowledge and skills they need to sell.
+You can find more eye-opening sales enablement statistics here!

 If all of this sounds like a positive step forward, then you might be wondering where to begin…

-Where to start with your sales enablement strategy
+Where to start with your manufacturing sales enablement strategy

 Feeling overwhelmed when it comes to looking at your sales processes and knowing where to begin with a sales enablement strategy?
 The best place to start is by looking to your customers or buyer personas, and how they like to purchase – along with the information they need in order to make informed decisions.